🍷

 🛠️Winemaking Philosophy: Organic Farming, Minimal Intervention

 The winemaking approach at Grgich Hills rests on three pillars: estate sourcing, certified organic and regenerative farming, and minimal intervention in the cellar.
 The estate has been certified organic since 2006 and achieved Regenerative Organic Certified status in December 2022, a designation that goes beyond organic to include soil health, animal welfare, and farmworker equity standards.
 Native yeast fermentation is standard practice, reflecting a philosophy that the vineyard, not the winery, should set the character of the wine.
-All fruit is estate-grown, a commitment formalized in 2006 when the winery changed its name from Grgich Hills Cellar to Grgich Hills Estate and converted to solar energy simultaneously.
+All fruit is estate-grown, a commitment formalized in 2006 alongside the conversion to solar energy; the winery changed its name from Grgich Hills Cellar to Grgich Hills Estate in 2007 to reflect its 100% estate-grown production.
 Annual production sits at approximately 70,000 cases across the portfolio of Chardonnay, Cabernet Sauvignon, Merlot, Sauvignon Blanc, and Zinfandel.
 In February 2026, the estate released the 'Timeless' single-vineyard Chardonnay as an exclusive Premiere Napa Valley auction lot, honoring the 50th anniversary of the Judgment of Paris.

 • Certified organic since 2006; achieved Regenerative Organic Certified status in December 2022